 Three Awesome Educational Games Hiding in Plain Sight.
 By Tanner Higgin, Graphite When I was in school, game-based learning was a novelty.

 Traditionally, writing instruction focused on the final written product.
 With the advent of the Process Approach to writing in the seventies, however, ESL teachers started to respond to writing as work in progress rather than a final product (Murray, 1985).
 In other words, writing is no longer viewed as a one-shot activity starting with the assignment of a certain topic and ending with the submission of the final product (Hafez, 1996).
-The process of writing, as defined by Murray (1985), consists of three main stages: prewriting, writing, and rewriting.
-A problematic area for many ESL learners, the revision stage of the process of writing has received particular attention in ESL-writing pedagogy over the last three decades.
-Final Guidelines References Claxton, G. (1995).
 June 2013.
 Six Games to Motivate Writing Students by Alison Carnevale The following activities facilitate peer and group editing of student writing.